 Bluffton University Student Investment Club is open to any Bluffton University student who is interested in learning how financial markets work.
 Students get hands on experience in learning about investments through the club's management of one of Bluffton's endowment funds.

 El Club de EspaÑol's purpose is to expose the club members to various Spanish speaking cultures and to enhance their knowledge and understanding of the Spanish culture and language by integrating the Spanish culture into their lives.
 The club works to bring the organization to the community through various service projects and to enhance the student body perspective of the Hispanic/Spanish culture with opportunities in which they will experience part of the culture first or second hand.

-Family and Consumer Sciences Association (FCSA) is designed to provide professional development and service activities for students majoring in fashion and interiors, retail merchandising and design, family and consumer sciences (general and education), and food and nutrition.
-Programming focuses on current issues and trends across the profession and includes state- and district-level meetings.
-Bluffton is affiliated with the American Association of Family and Consumer Sciences Student Member Section.
+Bluffton University Nutrition Association (BunA) is designed to provide professional development and service activities for students majoring in food and nutrition.
+Programming focuses on current issues and trends and includes state- and district-level meetings.

 Ohio Collegiate Music Education Association (OCMEA) is an organization of students preparing to teach public school music as well as those majoring in music with a liberal arts emphasis.
 Monthly meetings include programs by teachers in the field.
 It is affiliated with the Ohio Music Education Association and the Music Educators National Conference.
 Members of OCMEA attend conventions and conferences of these state and national organizations in addition to local chapter activities.